 Gallery founder and owner Catherine Edelman is therefore well-versed in the myriad forms that art photography can take.
-As such, we’re thrilled that she has agreed to serve on the jury for our first-ever Art Photography Awards 2018.
 Curious to learn more about her background and her perspective on the rapidly changing world of photography, LensCulture editor Coralie Kraft reached out to Edelman for a conversation about the kind of work she’s hoping to discover in the new awards, her advice to art photographers, and her thoughts on how to approach a gallery.

 LensCulture: Your gallery has been open for 30 years, and I would imagine the way you source work has changed a lot.
 Instagram, Facebook…How do you find new work?
 How do you stay up to date?

 Catherine Edelman: When I first started, the only option was to sit at bookstores and comb through all the books, which I used to do every Sunday and Monday.
 When the gallery opened, I didn’t even have a computer.
 That’s how much things have changed.